 While creating and editing feature data, you can view and specify distance, direction, and location values in units that are different from the coordinate system of your source data.
 Editing tools and commands use one of the following unit types: map units, display units, and location units.

 Display units report the location of the pointer and the coordinates of feature vertices displayed in geometry property tables appearing in the Modify Features, Create Features, and Attributes panes.

-For steps to change the coordinate display units that appear at the bottom of a map or scene view, see Map units, location units, and display units.
+- To change the units, click the coordinate display drop-down arrow at the bottom of a map or a scene view.

 - On the Edit tab, in the Manage Edits group, click the Options dialog box launcher .

-- In the bottom row, click <Select Unit Code> and choose a unit of measure.
+- Click <Select Unit Code> and choose the unit.

 - Click OK.